hoganlab-dartmouth/pa-seq-compendia/README.md

 # pa-seq-compendia

-To build compendia of publicly available RNAseq data for P. aeruginosa, sepcifically.
+To build compendia of publicly available RNAseq data for *P. aeruginosa*, sepcifically.

 This short pipeline (collection of bash scripts) is written to download *P. aeruginosa* RNAseq data from the NBCI SRA database and process them with salmon.
 It works off-of